 Under these circumstances, some Russian women reveal rare ingenuity and actually start or invent new occupational niches.
-A vivid example of such an invented occupation in response of dire economic need was shuttle trade of the early 1990s populated mostly by the women who lost their stable middle-class Soviet jobs.
-Originating in the late 1980 during Perestroika, as a way to fill the empty consumer markets with cheap imported clothing and electronics, it extended well beyond the collapse of the Soviet Union.
-Small-time shuttle traders (chelnoki) went back and forth across the borders with Poland, Romania, Turkey and China - buying goods in small batches and re-selling them in the burgeoning open markets in Russia.
-Shuttle trade entailed hard physical work, long absences from home, dangers of violence and theft, coping with shame and stigma.
+A vivid example of such an invented occupation in response to dire economic need was the shuttle trade of the early 1990s, populated mostly by women who had lost their stable middle-class Soviet jobs.
+Originating in the late 1980s during Perestroika as a way to fill the empty consumer markets with cheap imported clothing and electronics, the shuttle trade extended well beyond the collapse of the Soviet Union.
+Small-time shuttle traders (chelnoki) went back and forth across the borders of Poland, Romania, Turkey, and China, buying goods in small batches and reselling them in Russia’s burgeoning open markets.
+Shuttle trade entailed hard physical work, long absences from home, dangers of violence and theft, and coping with shame and stigma.
 Yet this trade enabled many industrious and ingenious people to start their own businesses and rapidly improve their material welfare.
-It was in fact the first women’s entrepreneurial venture in post-soviet Russia (Bazhenov , 2018).
+It was in fact the first women’s entrepreneurial venture in post-Soviet Russia (Bazhenov , 2018).

-Surrogate mothers also have some capital to invest in this new, original venture: their youth, good health and proven reproductive ability.
-Young women who possess these resources invent gestational motherhood as a new occupation – which is rather lucrative despite being entirely feminine.
-Maria Mies (2014) noted that the concept of labor is usually reserved for men’s productive work under capitalist conditions, while women’s share in production and reproduction becomes a function of their biology and “nature”.
-Even women’s household and childcare work are seen as an extension of their physiology, of the fact that they give birth to children as Nature has equipped them with a uterus.
-Post-soviet surrogates, who populated this newly invented occupational niche, manifested their independent economic and social agency undermined by the current male-dominated labor market.
-They used Internet discussion board to share their experience, wishes and motives, and to represent their activity in bearing and rearing children as a deliberate and meaningful social entrepreneurship.
+Surrogate mothers have capital to invest in this new, original SM venture: their youth, good health, and proven reproductive ability.
+Young women who possess these resources invent gestational motherhood as a new occupation, which is rather lucrative despite being entirely feminine.
+Maria Mies (2014) noted that the concept of labor is typically reserved for men’s productive work under capitalist conditions, while women’s share in production and reproduction is a function of their biology and “nature.”
+Even domestic and childcare work are seen as extensions of women’s physiology, mainly due to the fact that nature equipped them with a uterus.
+Post-Soviet surrogates, who populate this newly invented occupational niche, manifest their independent economic and social agency even though it is undermined by the current male-dominated labor market.
+They use the Internet discussion board to share their experiences, wishes, and motives and to represent their activity in bearing and rearing children as a deliberate and meaningful social entrepreneurship.

-Pande (2010) defined surrogacy as ‘sexualized care dirty work’, fostering the association with both wet nurses and topless dancers.
-Mary Douglas' (2003) concept of dirty work refers to necessary but repulsive sorts of occupations, and individuals in this category are considered dirty workers and socially impure.
-Ashforth and Kreiner (1999) defined defense mechanisms transform the meaning of "dirt" and moderate the impact of social perceptions of dirtiness: people performing dirty work tend to retain relatively high occupational esteem and pride.
-They frequently produce strong occupational and group cultures based on complicity, solidarity; by creating ideologies and practices that subvert pejorative social meanings.
+Pande (2010) defined surrogacy as “sexualized care dirty work,” fostering the association with both wet nurses and topless dancers.
+Mary Douglas's (2003) concept of dirty work refers to necessary but repulsive occupations, and individuals in the SM category are considered dirty workers and socially impure.
+Ashforth and Kreiner (1999) defined how defense mechanisms transform the meaning of "dirt" and moderate the impact of social perceptions of dirtiness: people performing dirty work tend to retain relatively high occupational esteem and pride.
+They frequently produce strong occupational and group cultures based on complicity and solidarity and by creating ideologies and practices that subvert pejorative social meanings.

-Seen in this light, the development of a more altruistic rhetoric by post-soviet surrogates can be a strategy to invest this dirty work with noble meanings and render it more respectable.
-Similar rhetoric is often employed by the other parties involved in the surrogate arrangement - intended parents (Khvorostianov and Yeshua-Katz, 2020; Siegl, 2018) and commercial agents (Hovav, 2019; Pande, 2010; Siegl, 2018).
+Seen in this light, the development of a more altruistic rhetoric by post-Soviet surrogates can be a strategy to invest this work with noble meaning and render it more respectable.
+Similar rhetoric is often employed by other parties involved in the surrogate arrangement such as intended parents (Khvorostianov & Yeshua-Katz, 2020; Siegl, 2018) and commercial agents (Hovav, 2019; Pande, 2010; Siegl, 2018).
 For example, Hovav (2019) found the prevalence of a rhetorical dichotomy between trustworthy, altruistic surrogates and morally suspect, financially motivated surrogates.
 This spurious dichotomy allows surrogacy agencies to keep surrogate wages low by creating a docile and compliant labor force while maintaining the appearance of a morally sound exchange, which in turn perpetuates power asymmetries between surrogates and international intended parents.